16 Java Fundamentals | Multidimensional Arrays in Java | By Dummy for Dummies

 Imagine a classroom full of chairs.
 It does not contain a single line of chairs (1D Array) but rather rows and columns of chairs.
 Where:

-So to point a specific chair you'd say "Row 3, column 2".
-That is how exactly you can access data in 2D Arrays.
-Let's first write the java magical spell for creation of 2D Array
+So to point to a specific chair you'd say "Row 3, column 2".
+That is exactly how you can access data in 2D Arrays.
+Let's first write the Java magical spell for the creation of a 2D Array:

 int[][] numbers = new int[2][3];

-int → It tells the program about the datatype of array we want to create.
-Just like we did in making of 1D Arrays and variables.
+• int → It tells the program about the datatype of the array we want to create.
+Just like we did in making 1D Arrays and variables.

-[][] → It tells the program that the datatype is actually 2D Array of Integers rather than just 1D Array of Integer or variable of integer.
+• [][] → It tells the program that the datatype is actually 2D Array of Integers rather than just a 1D Array of Integer or a variable of integer.

-new int[2][3] → Just focus on the numbers inside square brackets i.e. [2][3] .
-The first number 2 decides number of rows (How many 1D arrays in this 2D array).
-And the second number 3 decides number of columns (How many indexes per 1D Array).
+• new int[2][3] → Just focus on the numbers inside the square brackets i.e. [2][3].
+The first number 2 decides the number of rows (How many 1D arrays in this 2D array).
+And the second number 3 decides the number of columns (How many indexes per 1D Array).

-Just like in 1D arrays each entry had specific index, here in 2D array each 1D array also has specific index.
-And in each 1D array each entry has specific index.
+Just like in 1D arrays each entry had a specific index, here in 2D arrays each 1D array also has a specific index.
+And in each 1D array each entry has a specific index.
 So here two systems of indexes run.
-To access each entry in 2D array we will need nested for loops.
-Outer loop will be responsible for checking the row (specific 1D array) and inner loop will be responsible for checking column (specific index in that Array).
+To access each entry in a 2D array we will need nested for loops.
+The outer loop will be responsible for checking the row (specific 1D array) and the inner loop will be responsible for checking the column (specific index in that Array).

 CODE: